 For example, a past paper question will ask you to find the perimeter of a regular rectangular shape.
 Next, you may be asked to find the perimeter of an irregular shape.
 In both instances, you still use the idea of the total length around a shape.

 For this reason, revising GCSE part exam papers is important if you want to improve your marks.
-And, revising past papers is the second-best way to if you want to know how to pass GCSE maths exams.
+And, revising past papers is the second-best way if you want to know how to pass GCSE maths exams.

 3. Practice makes perfect